 The Directors and Company Secretary are the key management personnel of the Company.
 The names of each person holding the position of director of the Company during the financial year are Messrs RJ Nettleton, SJ Treanor and PAG Pynes.
-DW O'Neill was a director in the 2010 year and resigned on 23 September 2009.

 PAG Pynes and his associates own indirectly 410 units of Nexus Topaz 4 Notes issued by the Company.